 “I absolutely loved the mindful fitness programme at Primrose Lodge.
 Through it, I have managed to quieten my mind and be present in the moment.
-For someone who is usually a hundred miles and hour, I have learned to take time out of my day for just me.
+For someone who is usually a hundred miles an hour, I have learned to take time out of my day for just me.
 Mindful fitness has aided my recovery so much and it’s something I have continued to practice since leaving treatment.”

-Addiction and co occurring illnesses condition the sufferer’s mind to think a certain way.
+Addiction and co-occurring illnesses condition the sufferer’s mind to think a certain way.
 With unhelpful and negative thought patterns being the norm, they inevitably become depressed, anxious and hopeless.
 Removing the alcohol, drugs or compulsive behaviours is only the tip of the iceberg in terms of achieving permanent and fulfilling recovery.
 The individual must address their thinking if they are to stay sober and clean and change their ways.

 Mindful Fitness can be adapted to benefit anyone and is especially beneficial to those that suffer from anxiety, negative thinking, depression, obsessive thinking, addiction and trauma.
 By combining mindfulness with fitness, this therapy serves a dual purpose.
 Mindfulness and fitness both aid recovery from addiction and mental health issues.
 When combined together, they provide powerful therapeutic and physical benefits to the individual.

 Mindful Fitness combines exercise with a form of meditation for increased benefits.
 Popular examples of Mindful Fitness are Yoga and Tai Chi.
 Both of these techniques work on the mind whilst improving physical strength, control and flexibility.
 Mindful Fitness can be worked into other exercises also, such as walking, jogging and swimming.
 Whilst the individual exercises, the mindfulness assists them in focusing on the sensations they are experiencing in their body in order to bring the mind into the here and now.
 This distracts the mind from unhelpful thought processes, slows the breathing and relaxes the muscles.
-The root of illnesses such as addiction, depression, anxiety and post traumatic stress is in the individual’s brain and their thinking.
+The root of illnesses such as addiction, depression, anxiety and post-traumatic stress is in the individual’s brain and their thinking.
 The brain needs to be retrained to think a different way, a way that is beneficial to the individual and improves their quality of life.
 Those with a busy mind may find it difficult to sit still and meditate; exercising provides a physical and psychological focus.
 Whilst they are training their mind, they are also strengthening their body and improving overall flexibility and physical strength.

 When an individual is addicted to a substance or an activity, it becomes the focus of their every waking moment, leaving little room for anything else.
 Addiction is an illness of obsession; the addict’s day will revolve around planning, plotting, getting and taking alcohol, drugs or engaging in a particular activity.
-The addicts thought processes compel them to repeat the same behaviours despite ever worsening consequences to themselves and also to their family and loved ones.
+The addicts thought processes compel them to repeat the same behaviours despite ever-worsening consequences to themselves and also to their family and loved ones.
 Take away the alcohol and drugs and the mind needs to be refocused away from negative and obsessive thinking.
-Primrose Lodge provide a number of proven treatments that are designed to bring about a shift in the individual’s thinking and subsequent behaviours.
+Primrose Lodge provides a number of proven treatments that are designed to bring about a shift in the individual’s thinking and subsequent behaviours.
 Mindful fitness, when practised regularly, positively impacts on the individual as a whole.
-Exercise releases the body’s feel good chemicals – endorphins and mindfulness helps to positively train the brain, giving the individual more control over their thinking.
+Exercise releases the body’s feel-good chemicals – endorphins and mindfulness helps to positively train the brain, giving the individual more control over their thinking.
 Mindfulness provides the individual with relief from internal conflict and pain.
 Most addicts use alcohol and drugs as a solution to their painful thought processes.
 Mindful fitness provides a far healthier approach with no negative consequences.
 In order for a full and lasting recovery to be achieved, the individual will need to work on all parts of self – the mind, the body and the spirit.
 Focusing the mind and body, positively enriches the individual’s spirit, providing a better quality of life and drastically reducing the risk of relapse.

 Mindful fitness offers many benefits and is considered a very successful holistic treatment for illnesses of the mind and also the body.
 Here are just some of the proven benefits our patients will gain from practising Mindful Fitness:

-Mindful Fitness shifts the individual’s focus from the external material world, to the internal spiritual world.
+Mindful Fitness shifts the individual’s focus from the external material world to the internal spiritual world.
 In doing this, regardless of external circumstances, the individual is able to find peace within; thus reducing anxieties and fears associated with the material world.
 It also offers the added benefits of strengthening and toning the body and improving overall physical fitness.

 Mindful Fitness does not have to be exertive, it can be practised during low impact activities such as walking, stretching, swimming and yoga.
 This means that anyone can do it, regardless of age or their physical ability.